 A masters is the first level of graduate coursework and can be obtained after you receive a bachelor’s degree.
 Earning a masters usually requires two years of full-time study, which amounts to 36 to 54 semester credits.

 Science studies investigate social, historical, and philosophical questions using observation and experimentation.
 Students in this field have the opportunity to learn different methodologies, and then they often can choose a topic on which to conduct research.

 Australia has seven of the top 100 institution of higher learning in the world!
 Australia sits above the likes of Germany, the Netherlands and Japan, placing eighth in the Universitas 2012 U21 Ranking of National Higher Education Systems.

-Request Information Part time Master Degrees in Science Studies in New South Wales in Australia 2018
+Request Information Part time Master's Programs in Science Studies in New South Wales in Australia 2019

 The Master of Science (Research) provides an opportunity for students to acquire research skills and deepen their knowledge in an area of science. [+]

 Students work under the guidance of a supervisor who is a full-time academic staff member of the faculty.
 Students are examined through the presentation of a thesis, and may be required to take prescribed subjects in research methodology or any other subject deemed necessary by their principal supervisor.
 In addition, students are expected to undertake extra activities in consultation with their supervisor to enhance and develop their skills as a researcher, where these activities are documented each year in the form of a study plan.

 The Master of Science (Research) aims to provide professional development of the candidate, providing experience in problem definition, hypothesis formulation and testing, data acquisition, analysis and interpretation, and project presentation.... [-]